pavanpnaik99-sketch/Power-Bi/README.md

 ## 🚀 How to Use
 1. Download the `.pbix` file
 2. Open it using Power BI Desktop
-3. Navigate through report pages to view each assignment solution
+3. Navigate through report pages to view each  solution